novika-lang/novika/README.md

 I know there aren't a lot of materials here nor anywhere that'd teach you the language.
 On the fundamental stuff, the language is so weird I can't even remember how it all came to be.
 And in general I have so much to say that I just don't know where to begin.
 Hopefully, there will be more stuff here someday.

 Explore Novika as if it were an alien spaceship that accidentally fell on Earth, full of weird little yellow rotating yukoos.
 The aliens did not write on every button what it will do when you press it.
 And even if they did, what kind of language would they be using?!

+## Trade-offs, or why is Novika so slow?

+Of course, I had to make some trade-offs to achieve such a peculiar arrangement!

+### Negative performance

+*Wait, what?*

+See, good compilers/interpreters live well in the positives.
+That is to say they remove irrelevant runtime.
+Bad compilers and “normal” interpreters live near zero, at the very least getting rid of the notion of parsing.

+And what about Novika?
+Novika is deep in the negatives.
+Novika *parses* at runtime.
+Yup, you’ve heard it right.

+Waging wars with FFI will give you performance, sure (that is, will move you closer to zero from the negative side!)
+But then, why not simply use C, Rust, Crystal, or any other fancy-schmancy programming language — especially if you're doing something *serious*?

+### Readability

+*It's up to you.*

+Maybe you want your code to look cryptic — so your friends think you’re a hacker or something.
+Novika will not stand in your way.

+But wait, why is that?
+Why is Novika not *designed* to be readable?
+Isn't that popular nowadays?

+See, in Novika, it is easy to make your code readable — even natural language-like.
+This ease, however, degrades performance.
+That is, enforcing style or syntax degrades performance.
+Even if Novika someday gets a JIT, writing natural-language-like code will still impose a performance penalty, however minuscule it will be.
+The choice between complete control over the language and the machinery involved vs. performance is up to you.

+### Big projects

+*Never.*

+I have no clue what big projects are, or what they need.
+There are enough smart people in this world already, and I'm certainly not one of them.

+I would say Novika is an interesting experiment and a great personal project.
+Perhaps the language will grow into something bigger a few years from now.
+Most likely, however, it'll die.
+Maintaining a general-purpose programming language in the 21st century is hard ­— there's just so much it must be able to do!
+After all, we are not drawing rectangles at the speed of a snail today, are we?

 ## Contributing and internals